Page contents

-Am I eligible for the carer’s element of Universal Credit?
+Am I eligible for carer element of Universal Credit?

-You could be eligible for an extra amount of Universal Credit known as a ‘Carer’s element’, if you care for someone who gets one of the health or disability-related benefits mentioned below.
+You may be eligible for an extra amount of Universal Credit known as a ‘Carer’s element’, if you care for someone who gets one of the health or disability-related benefits below.

-To be eligible for the carer’s element of Universal Credit, you must be providing care to someone for at least 35 hours a week.
+To be eligible for the Universal Credit carer’s element, you must be providing care to someone for at least 35 hours a week.

-How much is the carer element of Universal Credit?
+How much is the carer’s element Universal Credit in 2026?

 If you live with your partner and you both care for the same person, you’ll only get one extra monthly amount.